facebook/folly/README.md

     libssl-dev
 ```

-If advanced dubugging functionality for tests are required
+If advanced debugging functionality for tests are required

 ```
 sudo apt-get install \